fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 ![browser showing list of diagnosis codes for patient](../../images/9/41.png)

-#### 9.24: Patientor, step5
+#### 9.24: Patientor, step 5

-Fetch and add diagnoses to the application state from the <i>/api/diagnoses</i> endpoint.
+Fetch and add diagnoses to the application state from the */api/diagnoses* endpoint.
 Use the new diagnosis data to show the descriptions for patient's diagnosis codes:

 ![browser showing list of codes and their descriptions for patient ](../../images/9/42.png)

-#### 9.25: Patientor, step6
+#### 9.25: Patientor, step 6

-Extend the entry listing on the patient's page to include the Entry's details with a new component that shows the rest of the information of the patient's entries distinguishing different types from each other.
+Extend the entry listing on the patient's page to include the Entry's details, with a new component that shows the rest of the information of the patient's entries, distinguishing different types from each other.

 You could use eg. [Icons](https://mui.com/components/material-icons/) or some other [Material UI](https://mui.com/) component to get appropriate visuals for your listing.

-You should use a *switch case*-based rendering and <i>exhaustive type checking</i> so that no cases can be forgotten.
+You should use a *switch case*-based rendering and *exhaustive type checking* so that no cases can be forgotten.

 Like this:

 ![vscode showing error for healthCheckEntry not being assignable to type never](../../images/9/35c.png)

-The resulting entries in the listing <i>could</i> look something like this:
+The resulting entries in the listing *could* look something like this:

 ![browser showing list of entries and their details in a nicer format](../../images/9/36x.png)

-#### 9.26: Patientor, step7
+#### 9.26: Patientor, step 7

 We have established that patients can have different kinds of entries.
 We don't yet have any way of adding entries to patients in our app, so, at the moment, it is pretty useless as an electronic medical record.

-Your next task is to add endpoint <i>/api/patients/:id/entries</i> to your backend, through which you can POST an entry for a patient.
+Your next task is to add endpoint */api/patients/:id/entries* to your backend, through which you can POST an entry for a patient.

 Remember that we have different kinds of entries in our app, so our backend should support all those types and check that at least all required fields are given for each type.